 Reformed health regulations, novel government response, expanding pool of the remote workforce, downward demand slope, and an indefinite recovery phase, businesses will not function "as usual" post-COVID.
 As a result, companies must become more agile to respond to any disruption.

 As the events of the pandemic unfolded, it became painstakingly clear that those adopted agile digital strategies rebound faster and scored a more stable position compared to those that lacked adaptability.

 Agile organisations empower their teams to operate in rapid learning and decision-making cycles.
-The approach enables those that are closest to the information the rights to make the decisions as opposed to the vertical decision-making hierarchy in traditional organisations.
+The approach gives those that are closest to the information the rights to make decisions as opposed to the vertical decision-making hierarchy in traditional organisations.

 But first, leaders need to have on hand some formed of analytics tools to generate relevant and timely insights.
 Undoubtedly, high-quality insights go hands in hands with high responsiveness and agility.